danwing/cidfi/draft-wing-cidfi.md

 ### STUN CIDFI-NONCE Attribute

-The format of the STUN CIDFI-NONCE attribute is:
+The format of the STUN CIDFI-NONCE attribute is shown in {{fig-stun-cidfi-nonce}}.

 ~~~~~ aasvg
  0                   1                   2                   3